 OSHA’s Small Business Handbook includes an extensive chapter covering self-inspection checklists.
 We have reproduced the checklists here in an editable form so you can easily adapt them to your own business requirements.
-The complete Small Business Handbook can be found here, and the self-inspection chapter starts on page 17.
+The complete Small Business Handbook is available as a pdf document, and the self-inspection chapter starts on page 17.

 From the chapter introduction:

 The most widely accepted way to identify hazards is to conduct safety and health inspections because the only way to be certain of an actual situation is to look at it directly from time to time.

 Begin a program of self-inspection in your own workplace.
 Self-inspection is essential if you are to know where probable hazards exist and whether they are under control.

 This section includes checklists designed to assist you in self-inspection fact-finding.
 The checklists can give you some indication of where to begin taking action to make your business safer and more healthful for all of your employees.

 These checklists are by no means all-inclusive, and not all of the checklists will apply to your business.
 You might want to start by selecting the areas that are most critical to your business, then expanding your self-inspection checklists over time to fully cover all areas that pertain to your business.
 Remember that a checklist is a tool to help, not a definitive statement of what is mandatory.
 Use checklists only for guidance.

 Don’t spend time with items that have no application to your business.
 Make sure that each item is seen by you or your designee and leave nothing to memory or chance.
 Write down what you see or don’t see and what you think you should do about it.

 Add information from your completed checklists to injury information, employee information, and process and equipment information to build a foundation to help you determine what problems exist.
 Then, as you use the OSHA standards in your problem-solving process, it will be easier for you to determine the actions needed to solve these problems.
 Once the hazards have been identified, institute the control procedures described at page 9 and establish your four-point safety and health program.